Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

         Optional<String> min = s.min((s1, s2) -> s1.length() - s2.length());
         min.ifPresent(System.out::println); // ape

   - Notice that the example above returned an Optional, this allows the method to specify that no minimum or maximum was found.
-An example of where there isn't a minimum, is as it follows:
+An example of where there isn't a minimum, is as follows:

         Optional<?> minEmpty = Stream.empty().min((s1, s2) -> 0);
         System.out.println(minEmpty.isPresent()); // false